Poker tournament strategy that you should learn!

 - People will steal less when you defend wide

-It is critical to defend wide because most players are looking for an easy target.
+It is critical defending wide because most players are looking for an easy target.
 If they see a tight player who is folding a lot in the BB, they will raise very often trying to take the pot, and you do not want to be in this place.
 If you are recognized to play aggressive and defend your blinds, sometimes everyone will fold around, and you take down the pot uncontested or at least they will be stealing less.
+To see this easier, you should use some poker tools when playing online, namely tracking software like Holdem Manager or Poker Tracker.

 Do not be afraid to play even marginal hands; you will have to make your stand at some point and getting ridiculously good odds to see a flop is always nice.
 I wrote a full article about MTT poker tournament big blind strategy so make sure to read it and get full insights for your game.
 Moreover, if you want simply crush your opponents and gain an ultimate edge, I highly recommend our Big Blind vs the world strategy course!